What’s the difference between the Computer Information Systems and Computer Science Degrees?

 Computer Science vs Computer Information Systems

-What is Computer Information Systems (CIS)?
+What Is Computer Information Systems?

 Key Skills for a Career in Computer Information Systems